Santiago Bestilleiro Lettini

 Santiago Bestilleiro Lettini is a historian of Latin America.

-His teaching experience in Argentina and the United States includes courses in Latin American, European, U.S., and Global History.
+His teaching experience in Argentina and the United States includes courses in Latin American, European, U.S., Atlantic, and Global History.
 Santiago also takes pleasure in participating in interdisciplinary debates across different regions.
-He is a member of diverse international academic associations and has presented his work at conferences in Argentina, Mexico, Colombia, and the United States.
+He is a member of diverse international academic associations and has presented his work at conferences in Argentina, Mexico, Colombia, Italy, Spain, and the United States.